aufi/v2v-openstack/conversion-vm/README.md

 2. Create a VM locally with empty Volume and mounted installation image

-3. Start it and append boot options to use kickstart script (press Tab in boot menu and append text bellow - shortened link to this repo centos ks file)
+3. Start it and modify boot options to use kickstart script (press Tab in boot menu and append text bellow - shortened link to this repo centos ks file)

 ```
 ks=http://goo.gl/K5MgPC